-On this track, we discussed the five methods for handling anger.
+In this section, we discussed the five methods for handling anger.
 These methods are suppression, open aggression, passive aggression, assertiveness, and dropping it.
 As you probably have experienced, clients can benefit greatly from taking responsibility for their expressions of anger and focusing on channeling angry feelings toward assertiveness and letting go.

-On the next track, we will discuss how feeling controlled causes anger.
+In the next section, we will discuss how feeling controlled causes anger.
 Some main ideas to consider in a cognitive therapy environment are why control occurs, how a client responds to control, and the acknowledgement of freedom.

 What are the five CBT methods for handling anger?